1170801121/1170801121.github.io/_posts/2020-12-1-Current Internship.md

 * Extracted entities (such as companies, employees, and stocks) and events from various companies’ reports, announcements and other news, and conducted sentiment analysis for the extracted events
 * Applied contrastive learning, distant supervision, and few-shot learning to mine relationships between the entities from context to enrich the knowledge base
+* Used sentence-level attention model combined with multi-instance learning paradigm and entity descriptions to select valid instances from distant supervision
 * Designed models to analyse the massive data to provide professional and intelligent predictions on the financial products such as stocks
 * Created web pages with HTML, CSS, JavaScript using Flask framework for users